Know in one minute about French tarragon plant

 French tarragon toxic to cats or dogs

 Tarragon essential oil contains estragole and methyl eugenol which is toxic to cats and dogs.
-These compounds may cause vomiting and diarrhea to them.
+These compounds may cause vomiting and diarrhea.

 French tarragon plant medicinal value or health benefits